wodby/docs/apps/remote-workspace/sftp.md

-# Using remote workspace via SFTP (PhpStorm example)
+# Using Remote Workspace via SFTP (PhpStorm example)

 1. Clone the app via git to your local machine